mfrandev/FrenchVocabLearner-WebApp-Svelte/README.md

 ## 5. Feature Demonstration Video

-See a demonstration of all the features this app has to offer <a href="https://www.youtube.com/watch?v=etTEzO52VCk" target="_blank" rel="noopener noreferrer">here</a>.
+See a demonstration of all the features this app has to offer <a href="https://www.youtube.com/watch?v=etTEzO52VCk">here</a>.